 1.1.
-Background and goals.
+Background and goals

 Ad-hoc networks consist of individuals in a given domain that communicate with each other via a relay principle: messages are forwarded from individual to individual as long as this transmission is local, until the message finally arrives at the recipient.
-This requires of course that the sender is connected with the recipient, i.e., that there is a chain of individuals connecting them such that all links are not larger than a given radius, the transmission radius or communication radius.
-This principle of message transmission within the system of participants, rather than via antennas or fixed wires, has a number of advantages over a firmly installed communication system; e.g., its installation is cheap, it does not require much maintaining, it can accommodate more information etc. A disadvantage is of course that the connectivity is not always fulfilled, i.e., it may be that two given individuals are not connected with each other and are therefore not able to exchange messages.
+This requires of course that the sender is connected with the recipient, that is, there is a chain of individuals connecting them such that all links are not larger than a given radius, the transmission radius or communication radius.
+This principle of message transmission within the system of participants, rather than via antennas or fixed wires, has a number of advantages over a firmly installed communication system; for example, its installation is cheap, it does not require much maintaining, it can accommodate more information, etc. A disadvantage is of course that the connectivity is not always fulfilled,